 - The temperature stability of a ±1000 ppm deviation VCXO might be ±100 ppm over 0°C to +50°C, with a yearly aging rate of ±5 ppm.

-Typical aging rate ranges from ±1 ppm/year to ±5 ppm/year
+Typical aging rate: ±1 ppm/year to ±5 ppm/year

-A frequency adjustment circuit could be incorporated so that the nominal frequency at room temperature could be adjusted for aging.
+A frequency adjustment electronic circuit could be incorporated so that the nominal frequency at room temperature could be adjusted for aging.
 This frequency adjustment would be achieved by use of a trimmer capacitor and the typical adjustment range would be ±10 ppm to ±20 ppm.
-With this type of adjustment the frequency at +25°C could be set to ±1 ppm typically.
+With this type of adjustment, the frequency at +25°C could be set to ±1 ppm typically.

-Bliley's Oscillators Will Take You Further
+Quartz Crystal Oscillators That Will Take You Further